ujaehrig/oauth2/topics/02-introduction/PITCHME.md

 ## Items

 @ul
-- access token @note[a token issued from Authorization server used as a key to access resources]
+- Access token @note[a token issued from Authorization server used as a key to access resources]
-- refresh token @note[renew access token without re-authenticating again]
+- Refresh token @note[renew access token without re-authenticating again]
-- authorization code @note[a temporary, one use code used during authorazation_code workflow]
+- Authorization code @note[a temporary, one use code used during authorazation_code workflow]
 @ulend
 @snapend

-+++
-# Terms

-## Items
-@ul
-- access token @note[a token issued from Authorization server used as a key to access resources]
-- refresh token @note[renew access token without re-authenticating again]
-- authorization code @note[a temporary, one use code used during authorazation_code workflow]
-@ulend

 +++